cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment2/Homework_assignment2.md

 Syndemis_all_part.txt
 ```

-Prepare a folder with a slurm script (modify from Homework1) that will instruct IQ-Tree to infer a maximum likelihood tree.
+Prepare a folder with a slurm script that will instruct IQ-Tree to infer a maximum likelihood tree.
 Your IQ-Tree command can look like:

 Non-partitioned analysis